 an initiative for strengthening

-capacity for integration of disaster risk information in public investment
+capacity in integrating disaster risk information in public investment planning

 This initiative is